 In short: you already know that mobile is important for SEO.
 Now, it is important to know what technical SEO actions you can take to improve the indexing and the ranking of your pages.

-The most efficient way to do this is to have a responsive website.
+The most effective approach is to ensure your website is responsive.
 With this feature, your pages display the same HTML code and the same URL, regardless of the device.
 CSS code, in turn, is used to render pages according to the user’s screen size.

 If this tag doesn’t appear, the browser tries to adapt the page display in the best way (like in the image on the left, just below).